beerjs/meta/README.md

 ## get help organizing

-a great way is to open an issue, or browse through some of the repos from other cities to see what they're up to.
+A great way is to open an issue, or browse through some of the repos from other cities to see what they're up to.

 ## code of conduct

-all events, activities, and internet spaces which bear the beer.js name are subject to the [Citizen Code of Conduct](http://citizencodeofconduct.org/). simply stated, harassment of any form will not be tolerated and should be reported to your local organizer or to jason@denizac.org. please drink responsibly and act in a way that honors the community values of respect and mutual enrichment which we share.
+All events, activities, and internet spaces which bear the beer.js name are subject to the [Citizen Code of Conduct](http://citizencodeofconduct.org/).
+Simply stated, harassment of any form will not be tolerated and should be reported to your local organizer or to papaleowebdev@gmail.com.
+Please drink responsibly and act in a way that honors the community values of respect and mutual enrichment which we share.

 ## a note about beer

-beer.js is about creating social spaces to strengthen software communities. there is no requirement to drink to participate.
+beer.js is about creating social spaces to strengthen software communities.
+There is no requirement to drink to participate.

 ## why organize on Github?
 See this thread from a local chapter: https://github.com/beerjs/abq/issues/6

 ## stickers
 Honestly, who doesn't love a good sticker.
-Right now stickers are a self serve process.
-We have a [repo](https://github.com/beerjs/assets) for all sorts of sticker assets and instructions about how to proceed.
+Right now stickers are a self serve process through [Sticker Mule](https://www.stickermule.com/marketplace/11293-beerjs)

+You get huge discounts as the quantity goes up.
+All sticker credits from sales will go back into more stickers for BeerJS.
+Hopefully we will be able to send stickers to people at some point for **FREE**.
+Just a thought, maybe find a sponsor who would like to drop $100 on stickers for your chapter.
+People are willing to do this, believe me.

 ## contact